dengkliu/algorithms/README.md

 * Seek for optimal time complextiy you can achieve
   * If brute force is O(N), you should think about O(logn)
 * StringBuilder is not thread safe, but StringBuffer is.
 * Subarray is continuous, while subsquence is not.
+For an array with length N, there are N^2 subarrays and 2^N subsequences.